The Basic Attention Token (BAT) is a cryptocurrency designed specifically for use with the Brave web browser.

 BAT will be circulated and divided among the winners:

-- Users: Users are the viewers who opt in to advertising on the Brave platform.
+Users: Users are the viewers who opt in to advertising on the Brave platform.
 They receive a small portion of the Basic Attention Tokens distributed for their attention.
-They can use BAT to sell, tip publishers, purchase premium Brave services or features, or anything else they want.
+They can use BAT to sell, tip publishers, purchase premium Brave services or anything else they want.

 One of the main differences between BAT and fiat currency advertising models is that the Brave browser is specifically designed to facilitate higher-quality advertising.
 This translates to more compelling ad content for users, who are more likely to watch.

-For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to interest and more effective tracking of audience engagement.
-These measurements are facilitated through:
+For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to a reader’s interest and more effective tracking of audience engagement.
+These measurements are facilitated through the following:

 How to sell or trade BAT